Speakers

 Research Fellow at the Centre for Eastern Studies

 Filip Rudnik has been a Research Fellow at the Russian Department of the Centre for Eastern Studies (OSW) since 2023.
 Previously, he worked as an analyst of energy markets in the private sector.
-A graduate of the double-degree IMCEERES master’s program at the University of Glasgow and the University of Tartu, during which he conducted a one-year research project in Nizhny Novgorod, Russia.
+A graduate of the double-degree IMCEERES master’s programme at the University of Glasgow and the University of Tartu, during which he conducted a one-year research project in Nizhny Novgorod, Russia.
 Mr Rudnik is a regular contributor to Polish media outlets.

 Takahiro Sasaki